How to recover data from an encrypted Apple APFS volume

 - Attach your device locked by Apple APFS to the computer.

 Connect the encrypted portable hard drive to your Mac.
 In case of an internal storage, you will need to remove it from the computer and use with another PC as a secondary drive or launch your Mac in a safe environment with the help of UFS Explorer Backup and Emergency Recovery CD.
 One may also work on the same Mac, but this approach requires disabling System Integrity Protection, as described in Unblocking access to macOS drives.
 Yet, the latter option is inadvisable due to a high possibility to overwrite the data.
-Furthermore, the information cannot be recovered from the system drives of Mac models that rely on Apple’s M1 (Apple Silicon) or T2 security chips, as is further explained in the provided article.

 - Install and run UFS Explorer Standard Recovery, UFS Explorer RAID Recovery or UFS Explorer Network RAID.